Quick Summary

 They have become powerful role models, embodying the notion that success knows no gender boundaries.
 Their accomplishments serve as a catalyst for societal change, inspiring countless women to dream bigger, strive harder, and seize their rightful place at the forefront of the business world.

 Before joining Chanel, Nair works as the Chief Human Resource Executive for British packaged food and consumer products major Unilever PLC.
 She was Unilever’s first female, Asian, and youngest-ever chief human resource executive.
-Nair has always been a strong supporter of equality and diversity, as well as a fighter for change.
-In 2021, she was awarded the Great British Business Woman Role Model of the Year honour.

 Matchmaking has changed significantly for the younger age because of Dubey.
 The Match Group, which owns dating websites including Tinder, Match, OkCupid, and Hinge, is led by her.
 She attended IIT Kharagpur to study Metallurgical engineering after growing up in Jamshedpur.
 She started her career at Texas Instruments as an engineer.

 In 2006, she started working with the Match Group and took on different jobs.
 In 2017, she was appointed Chief Operating Officer of Tinder.
 Dubey presently holds the position of Chief Executive Officer of Match Group.
 At Vogue Women of the Year 2021, she was selected as the Tech Leader of the Year.
+She comes on 2nd position when we talk about top 5 female ceo in India.

 The richest female CEO of the international company that manufactures electronics, Flex, formerly known as Flextronics, is Revathi Advaithi.
-One of the most popular women CEOs in India representing in the business world, Revathi began her career as a shop floor supervisor at Eaton in Shawnee, Oklahoma.
+One of the most popular women CEOs in India representing the business world, Revathi began her career as a shop floor supervisor at Eaton in Shawnee, Oklahoma.
 She is on the list of 2019 and 2020’s Most Powerful Women by Fortune.

 Advaithi is a well-known independent director on the boards of Uber and Catalyst.
 Along with serving on the MIT Presidential CEO Advisory Board, she is a promoter of women in STEM disciplines.
+She is among the highest paid female ceo in India.

 She was on Forbes’ list of the richest self-made women in America in 2021.
 Ullal has an electrical technology degree from San Francisco State University and an engineering management master’s degree from Santa Clara University in California.